MaikMichel/dbFlux/README.md

 ## UnitTests [#](#features 'Jumpt back to Features')

 **dbFlux** supports the execution of unit tests with utPLSQL.
 There are two commands for this.
 With the command `Execute utPLSQL test with current Package` the currently opened package from the directory db/*/tests/packages can be explicitly tested.
-With the command `dbFLux: Execute utPLSQL tests` all tests of the selected schemas can be executed.
+With the command `dbFlux: Execute utPLSQL tests` all tests of the selected schemas can be executed.
 Depending on the configuration (SingleSchema, MultiSchema or FlexSchema), the system connects to the relevant schema and executes the tests using utPLSQL.

 ### Demo - Running utPLSQL Test